-- Demonstrate a critical and systematic understanding of the childcare sector, its environment, stakeholders, issues, ethics, politics, ideologies, agencies, structures, governance, processes and management - 2.
-Identify the major drivers of change and risk, and develop effective strategies and processes in response - 3.
-Demonstrate a critical understanding of the theory underpinning and the processes of developing organisational vision, culture, innovation and empowerment - 4.
-Demonstrate extensive knowledge and critical understanding of the theories, processes, intricacies and practices of: childcare management; operational and multi-agency team management
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Demonstrate a critical and systematic Knowledge and Understanding: understanding of the childcare sector 1,3,4,7,8,9 2.
+Identify the major drivers of change and risk, Cognitive and Intellectual skills: and develop effective strategies and 1,2,4,5,6 processes in response 3.
+Demonstrate a critical understanding of the Key/transferable skills: theory underpinning and the processes of • • developing organisational vision, culture, innovation and empowerment Practical skills:1,2,4 4.
+Demonstrate extensive knowledge and critical understanding of the theories, processes, intricacies and practices of management in the childcare sector